FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

 3. Each levee grid element can have up to eight failure directions.
    The initial breach width is hardwired as 1.0 ft (0.3 m).
    The user specifies the maximum anticipated breach width with the parameter FAILWIDTHMAX.
-   If the maxi- mum failure width is greater than the grid element side width, the breach will extend into adjacent grid elements until the maximum failure width is reached or the levee ends.
+   If the maximum failure width is greater than the grid element side width, the breach will extend into adjacent grid elements until the maximum failure width is reached or the levee ends.

-4. Flow over a levee is computed as broadcrested weir flow using a coefficient of

-3.09 until the tailwater depth is 80% of the headwater depth.
+4. Flow over a levee is computed as broadcrested weir flow using a coefficient of 3.09 until the tailwater depth is 80% of the headwater depth.
    The discharge computation then reverts to overland flow based on the water surface elevations on each side of the levee and the flow depth over the levee.

 5. Levee freeboard deficit is reported in the output file LEVEEDEFIC.OUT.
    Five levels of freeboard deficit are listed in the file as follows:

+i.
 Level 0 > 3 ft

+ii.
-1 2 ft < freeboard < 3 ft
+2 ft < freeboard < 3 ft

+iii.
-2 1 ft < freeboard < 2 ft
+1 ft < freeboard < 2 ft

+iv.
-3 freeboard < 1 ft
+freeboard < 1 ft

-4 levee overtopped
+v.   levee overtopped

 6. There two options for specifying levee or dam breach failure.
    Set ILEVFAIL = 1 to assess the breach failure with prescribed rates of breach opening vertically and horizontally.